wevm/viem/site/docs/contract/multicall.md

 # multicall

-Similar to [`readContract`](/docs/contract/readContract), but batches up & calls multiple functions on a contract in a single RPC call via the [`multicall3` contract](https://github.com/mds1/multicall).
+Similar to [`readContract`](/docs/contract/readContract), but batches up & contracts multiple functions on a contract in a single RPC call via the [`multicall3` contract](https://github.com/mds1/multicall).

 ## Import